 One of the things I love about modern media is the availability of information in the form of podcasts or webinars.
 As an unconfirmed, but likely dyslexic (I was just called a slow reader at school) audible communication has meant that my consumption of research material has increased exponentially over the past few years.
-It was while on a webinar hosted by the guys at WKO5. the analytical software that I use to individualise all my athletes training plans, that this great slide was shown.

 One of the things about coaching that makes it so fascinating is its multifaceted nature and that fact that everything is highly nuanced.
 You have probably often heard a coach, when asked about some element of training, reply with the immortal two words 'it depends'.
 I think sometimes it sounds very evasive and non-committal, but the components that make up 'performance' are numerous, varied and sometimes unpredictable.
 This is one of the reasons that multi sports such as triathlon, and in track and field athletics, heptathlon and decathlon are so hard to train for and why I have the utmost respect for the coaches and athletes in these fields.